filecoin-project/designdocs/README.md

   * Click "Share" button.
   * Click "Who has access" to open the advanced settings panel.
   * Toggle on "Link sharing".
-  * Choose "People at Filecoin with the link can *comment*" from dropdown.
+  * Choose who: "Anyone with the link".
-  * Check the checkbox for "Allow external access".
+  * In the dropdown after "Access", select "Can comment".
-* Add an entry with shareable link in this README's list of design docs, thus making the document public (pull request not necessary).
+* Add an entry with shareable link in this README's list of design docs, thus making the document public (you can commit directly).
 * Email a link to the `dev@filecoin.org` email list, which will reach all committers.
 Also announce in `#fil-dev` or other appropriate channel the filecoin-project Slack.
   * This email thread will function as a low-noise channel for high-level discussion of the proposal.